 7. Jacob Hamblin House

-Jacob Hamblin was a pioneer who helped to found the city of Santa Clara during the mid-19th century.
+Jacob Hamblin was a Mormon missionary and pioneer for the Church of Jesus Christ of Latter-day Saints who helped found the city of Santa Clara during the mid-19th century.

-He allowed his home to be used as a refuge for Native Americans, most notably those in San Juan County where he lived on what is now known as Main Street (also sometimes called Jacob Hamblin Boulevard).
+He allowed his home to be a refuge for Native Americans, most notably those in San Juan County, where he lived on what is now known as Main Street (also sometimes called Jacob Hamblin Boulevard).

-Sand Hollow State Park near Cyclone, Utah is one of the newest state parks in the area.
-It offers a variety of trails as well as diverse landscapes that are popular with cyclists, ATVs, and off-road vehicle enthusiasts.
+Sand Hollow State Park near Hurricane, Utah, is one of the newest state parks in the area.
+It offers a variety of trails as well as diverse landscapes that are popular with cyclists, ATV tours, and off-road vehicle enthusiasts.

 See Related: Best Travel Photography Books to Inspire You

-St. George Art and Wine Festival is an annual event that’s held on the last Saturday of August each year in St. George, Utah.
+Established in 1980 to showcase the local artists, St. George Art Festival is an annual event held over the Easter Weekend in St. George, Utah.